There-can-only-be-two/Pinball/README.md

 - ESC: Quit

 ### Debug
+- GRAVITY
+  - W
+  - S
+- BOUNCE
+  - A
+  - D
 - F: Go directly to the Ranking without having to finish the game
 - F1: Draw all shapes and allow to use a mouse joint
 - TAB: Displays information about colliders, lights and variables
-  - TAB, V: Displays information about the position of the ball and the force of the spring
+  - TAB, V: Displays information about the position of the ball, the force of the spring, frames,
   - TAB, F2: Turn the lights of the pinball ON/OFF
   - TAB, F3: Turn the music of the pinball ON/OFF
 - U: Change display of the UI